WPKL: History

-After the sale

 Keymarket took WCVI off the air and immediately began work to overhaul the transmitter sites of both it and WPQR, restoring both to the air in August 2001.
 Keymarket successfully applied for the new call letters WPKL, to represent its new format flip to oldies, via ABC's Oldies Radio, as "The Pickle".
 WCVI returned under the new call letters WPNT (WPNT later changed to WYJK), and simulcasts WPKL.
 No real information on why "The Pickle" was chosen as their name (it's believed that the name was an homage to Pittsburgh's Heinz foods, which also produces pickles), but it is one-of-a-kind.
 WPKL simulcasts on co-owned WKPL-FM 92.1 in Ellwood City, Pennsylvania.

 Upon the sale, WPKL and WYJK moved its operations out of the Crawford Avenue building to the building housing its sister stations along Route 88 in California, Pennsylvania, just north of Brownsville.
-About five years later, those stations moved from that location to another complex at the junction of I-79 and I-279 in Greentree.
-The Crawford Avenue building today, after years of hearings over ownership liability, has since been sold.
-It still stands vacant.
+The Crawford Avenue building was later sold and razed, later being replaced with a new single-story office building.